Skip to content

 • smaller test and example coverage than the HTTP/JSON paths

-• no general non-ASP.NET server story
+• No general non-ASP.NET server story.

 Generated constructors do not implement full Smithy validation semantics.
 Generated C# nullability is authoritative, but external request binding and deserialization still need more protocol-aware runtime validation.

-Codec And Serialization Boundaries Are Still Maturing
+Codec Performance And AOT Are Still Maturing

 • NativeAOT